-From the 1st of July 2010, the CRAM (Caisses régionales d'assurance maladie) are designated as Caisses d'assurance retraite et de santé au travail, CARSAT [Regional Retirement and Health at Work Insurance Funds].

-Health at Work Insurance Funds], in charge of prevention and risk-rating; there are 16 of them in metropolitan France.
+In addition to CNAM-DRP, at national level, the network is composed of the Caisses d'assurance retraite et de santé au travail, CARSAT4 (Regional Retirement and Health at Work Insurance Funds), in charge of prevention and risk-rating; there are 16 of them in metropolitan France.

-The compensation of occupational injuries' victims is the responsibility of the Caisses primaires d'assurance maladie, CPAM [Local Health Insurance Funds].
+The compensation of occupational injuries' victims is the responsibility of the Caisses primaires d'assurance maladie, CPAM (Local Health Insurance Funds).
 There are currently 102 of them.
-For overseas departments, the Caisses générales de sécurité sociale, CGSS [Overseas Health Insurance Funds] gather in one fund all the different branches' activities.
-Since the first half of 2011, the CARSAT are assisted by the Commissions régionales des accidents du travail et des maladies professionnelles, CRAT-MP [Regional Accidents at Work and Ocupational Diseases Committes] also equally made up of representatives of employers and employees.
-The CRAT-MP is the regional counterpart of the CAT-MP.
+For overseas departments, the Caisses générales de sécurité sociale, CGSS (Overseas Health Insurance Funds) gather in one fund all the different branches' activities.
+Since the first half of 2011, the CARSAT are assisted by the Commissions régionales des accidents du travail et des maladies professionnelles, CRAT-MP (Regional Accidents at Work and Ocupational Diseases Committes) also equally made up of representatives of employers